LafeLabs/geometron/crowd_funding_plan_for_geometron.md

 ##### core message:

+The main use of "computers" is not computation it is communication.
+Most of that communication is a combination of writing, symbols, and images.
+Computers have totally changed the nature of the human experience, but as far as their social effect they have made inequality much worse, rather than better.
+Why?
+Because the "tech" industry has locked away the power to actually control what we read and write in this incredible language behind pay walls and patents and badly built technology.

+At the root of all of this is language.
+If we recognize the real role of most modern technology for what it is: a communication tool, it changes the approach we use for both hardware and software.
+What we need is a language that can be used to communicate with all humans and most machines, can be used to specify the building of new machines, spread existing machines, and connect all people in a way we have control over(unlike "tech").
+What is the most innate type of language that relates both construction of technology, manipulation of technology and human culture and language?
+Geometry.

 Unlike numbers and specific languages, geometry appears to be innate in the human mind.
 Geometron is a purely geometry-based way of communicating both between the human mind and machines and between human minds and each other.

 When we can't talk to machines, and machines can't understand us, all the power of our machines is handed over to the priest class who bridges this gap.
 The only path to freedom is to remove all barriers between us and our machines.